actoron/jadex/docs/tutorials/bpmn/02 Installation.md

 ### Alternative 2: Using Jadex via Maven

 Create a new maven project by right-clicking in the package explorer and selecting 'new' -&gt; 'other'.
 Choose 'Maven Project' and click 'next'.
-In the 'New Maven Project' dialog activate the checkbox 'create a simple project' and click 'next'.Â
+In the 'New Maven Project' dialog activate the checkbox 'create a simple project' and click 'next'.

 ![02 Installation@3.png](02%20Installation/02%20Installation-3.png)